 We will have the right to preempt any demand registration with a primary registration, in which case each of Next Decade, Media Partner, Digital Link, IDG-Accel and IDG-Accel Investors will have incidental registration rights as described below.
 Once we are eligible to use Form F-3, each of Next Decade, Media Partner, Digital Link, IDG-Accel and IDG-Accel Investors will have the right to require us to register its Class A ordinary shares on a Form F-3.
-We will not be required to comply with any demand to file a Form F-3 in certain circumstances, including if the aggregate proceeds expected to be received from the sale of securities requested to be included in the Form F-3 is less than US\$5.0 million or if we have effected two registrations on Form F-3 with any demand or Form F-3 registration.
+We will not be required to comply with any demand to file a Form F-3 in certain circumstances, including if the aggregate proceeds expected to be received from the sale of securities requested to be included in the Form F-3 is less than US\$5.0 million or if we have effected two registrations on Form F-3 within the last 12 months pursuant to a request by any of Next Decade, Media Partner, Digital Link, IDG-Accel or IDG-Accel Investors.
+We have agreed to pay certain expenses in connection with any demand or Form F-3 registration.